JanIIISobieski/tag-deserializer/tests/README.md

 ## Python Profiling
 `pytest --profile` will run function profiling to see where the time is being spent for running the functions.
 Useful for identifying bottlenecks in running the tag functions.

+## Python Benchmarking:
+  * starmap pop is faster than using list comprehension

 ## Python Test Profiling Results
 Might have to rewrite the tests to pre-make the files so that they exist and are already written, otherwise we will waste time remaking files that are quite costly to create...
 ```